 Out of grief from one loss comes compassion for many who are lost; out of the loss of a mentor comes a new identity as one who is as powerful as any of the great prophets in Israel’s history.
 Such greatness is bred not in self-seeking, but in mourning and in its capacity to deepen sensitivity to the suffering of others.
-It is as if the wider Jesus’ heart, the more he is able to give—even unto as God alone can give.
+It is as if the wider is Jesus’ heart, the more he is able to give—even as God alone can give.

 Like Jesus, many are drawn to wilderness spaces to gain clarity, perspective, a renewed vision.
 But today we are also aware of deserted places as themselves vulnerable to destruction.
 And what kinds of healing and acts of multiplication might we find ourselves expressing as baptized members of the body of Christ who move through the grief about the effects of climate change into compassionate responses?
 Perhaps our responses involve advocacy about public policy, or direct service to those whose lands and livelihoods are destroyed, or a found capacity to survive our own loss of home to flood or extreme weather.
 Maybe we plant trees and pollinator crops.
 Perhaps we hold the truths of the world in prayer, so as to strengthen others engaged in response.

 Certainly, like Jesus’ disciples, we may wrestle with doubt about whether or not we have the capacity to meet the gravity of the need.
 We might resist literal or glib readings of the feeding-of-the-5000 story that focus on its miraculous nature and leave us feeling either incredulous, or inadequate to the faith needed to perpetuate such a miracle in Jesus’ name today.
-But perhaps those worries miss the boat Jesus was actually taking.
+But perhaps those worries miss the boat that Jesus was actually taking.
 Our journey is with the heart of Jesus, and here Jesus’ heart begins with his disorientation about losing a fixture in his sense of the world and of his own vocation: the formative presence of John the Baptist.
 Within that space of grief—opened to in a deserted place—came an upwelling of compassion for those who seek healing and nourishment.

 Can’t we make that journey together as well, from loss of anchor to depth of commitment, as we face the disorienting disruption of our assumption that the earth and its species will continue as we know them?